pponec/ujorm/README.md

 *    stored database procedures and functions are supported
 *    all persistent objects are based on the interface OrmUjo, namely on the implementation OrmTable
 *    internal object cache is based on the WeakHashMap class so that large transactions does not cause any OutOfMemoryException
-*    database indexes are created by the meta-model, added support for unique, non-unique indexes including the composed one
+*    database indexes are created by the metamodel, added support for unique, non-unique indexes including the composed one

 ## Home Pages
 1. [https://ujorm.org/](https://ujorm.org/)